NGonzalezQ/fullstack-test/README.md

 # fullstack-test
-Small fullstack test made with typescript, nextjs and expressjs
+Small fullstack test made with nextjs, nodejs and expressjs